lidongyv/Thomas-S-Huang-Papers/README.md

 # Thomas-S-Huang-Papers

 RIP Prof. Thomas S Huang.

 Thanks for the the long, impactful and transformative career in computer vision, pattern recognition and digital imaging.

-And being such a gracious and caring person and teacher.
+And being such a gracious and caring person and teacher for all of cv researchers.

 The project contains 31 most cited papers of Huang, let's memory him by reviewing his great works.